 Holiday Spending Statistics for Canadians

-• Millennials are the biggest spenders, while individuals from the greatest generation are likely to spend the least during the holiday season.
+- Canadians from Generation Z are likely to spend the most during the 2025 holiday season.

-• The amounts Canadians spend on family and friends are almost back to pre-pandemic levels.
+- The amounts Canadians spend on family and friends during holidays remain close to recent levels.

 Budgets Canadians set for themselves versus actual spending